-- All roofing to be 24 gauge 16" metal standing seam with no strictions between seams and shall be of burnish slate or equal (submit color brochure) color.

-- Drip edges required as shown in boathouse drawings & shall match the roof color. - All venting through the roof shall be copper or painted to match the roof, and must be on the opposite side of the boathouse from the water. - All Finials shall be of painted metal to match roof or copper and designed exactly to the details required. - All siding and trim shall be of hardy-plank, cedar, or cypress.

-(colors to match or blend with residence colors)

-- All windows to match details of drawings and/or residence. - All details must match details of boathouse drawings.
-Placement of boathouse to be shown on site plan and approved by the ARC. - c.
-ARC approved boathouse plans found on pages 54-58. - 6.
+- All roofing to be 24 gauge 16" metal standing seam with no striations between seams and shall be of burnish slate or equal (submit color brochure) color. - Drip edges required as shown in boathouse drawings & shall match the roof color. - All venting through the roof shall be copper or painted to match the roof, and must be on the opposite side of the boathouse from the water. - All Finials shall be of painted metal to match roof or copper and designed exactly to the details required. - All siding and trim shall be of hardy-plank, cedar, or cypress. (colors to match or blend with residence colors) - All windows to match details of drawings and/or residence. - All details must match details of boathouse drawings. - Placement of boathouse to be shown on site plan and approved by the ARC.

+- c.
+Boathouse Details.
+Pre-Approved boathouse plans can be found on pages 54-58 below. - 6.
 Boat Slip Requirements, Specifications and Details: - a.
-Boat Slip Requirements are as follows: - All boat slips are not to exceed rear property lines of said lot. - All boat slips must remain within side setbacks from property lines. - All boat slips not to exceed more than 22' from seawall.
-All boat slips must recess a minimum of 6' from seawall (8' preferred). - All boat slips must be a minimum of 10' in width. - All boat slips may or may not be approved for an individual lot depending on its width, depth, and shoreline impact of boat slip on neighboring lots' reasonable views. - 7.
+Boat Slip Requirements are as follows: - All boat slips are not to exceed rear property lines of said lot. - All boat slips must remain within side setbacks from property lines. - All boat slips not to exceed more than 22' from seawall. - All boat slips must recess a minimum of 6' from seawall (8' preferred). - All boat slips must be a minimum of 10' in width. - All boat slips may or may not be approved for an individual lot depending on its width, depth, and shoreline impact of boat slip on neighboring lots' reasonable views. - b.
+Boat Slip Specifications and Details: available upon request from the ACC. - 7.
 Pier and Boardwalk Requirements, Specifications and Details: - a.
-Pier and Boardwalk Requirements are as follows: - All piers must remain within the side setbacks from property lines.
-All piers shall not exceed 16'x 16' in size or shall not exceed 16' from the face of the seawall and no more than 256 square feet in area.
-All piers must have a seawall that extends the entire length of the property. - All piers must have a minimum finished floor elevation of 326.5 feet. - All boardwalks may extend the entire length of the property if so desired. - All boardwalks that are built will have a maximum 3' width. - b.
+Pier and Boardwalk Requirements are as follows: - All piers must remain within the side setbacks from property lines. - All piers shall not exceed 16'x 16' in size or shall not exceed 16' from the face of the seawall and no more than 256 square feet in area. - All piers must have a seawall that extends the entire length of the property. - All piers must have a minimum finished floor elevation of 326.5 feet. - All boardwalks may extend the entire length of the property if so desired. - All boardwalks that are built will have a maximum 3' width. - b.
 Pier and Boardwalk Specifications and Details: available upon request from the ACC.